Coconut oil is extracted from the white flesh of mature coconuts harvested from coconut palm trees (Coco nucifera).

 Research has shown that using MCT oil produces a large rise in blood ketones that return to baseline levels within about 3 hours.
 But ingesting straight coconut oil results in a delayed and less prominent rise in ketone bodies.[ii]

-This doesn’t make MCT oil containing lauric acid any less of a nootropic.
+This doesn’t make coconut oil or MCT oil containing lauric acid any less of a nootropic.
 It only means your energy boost from consuming this type of MCT oil will not be as quick.

-In summary, MCTs are absorbed intact from the small intestine, and do not undergo the normal digestive process.
+In summary, MCTs are absorbed intact from your small intestine, and do not undergo the normal digestive process.
 They are directly used in your body to create ketones that help produce energy.

 MCTs are widely used in infant formulas, nutritional drinks for athletes and in some cases as an emergency IV (intravenous) solution.[iii]